codeb1ooded/Shikshak-Arohan-Android/README.md

 # Android Teacher Attendance Application

-This application is aimed at solving the problem 'Unavailability of Teachers in Government Schools' which is a part of Smart India Hackathon, 2017.
+This application is aimed at solving the problem 'Unavailability of Teachers in Government Schools'.

 ## Permissions: